replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/blockDevices.md

 ---
 title: Block Devices
-description: Collect and analyze information about the host system block devices
+description: Collect and analyze information about the host system block devices.
 ---

 ## Block Devices Collector

-The `blockDevices` collector can collect information about all of the block devices on a host
+The `blockDevices` collector can collect information about all of the block devices on a host.

 ### Parameters